pourushkg/CNN_Classifier/README.md

 9. run tox for testing your package
 10. Update the dvc.yaml
 11. run "dvc repro" for running all the stages in pipeline
+12. conda activate ./env

 ## To visualize tensorboard
 tensorboard --logdir=artifacts/prepare_callbacks/tensorboard_log_dir/

+## dvc operations
+pip install dvc
+### first we have to initialize dvc
+dvc init
+### to start running the stages
+dvc repro
+### how the stages are connected
+dvc dag